A/B Test Statistical Significance Calculator [Free Excel]

 To ensure that your A/B tests conclude with statistical significance, plan your testing program keeping both these variables in mind.
 Use our free A/B test significance calculator to know your test’s significance level.

 We have come up with a FREE spreadsheet which details exactly how to calculate statistical significance in an excel.
 You just need to provide the number of visitors and conversions for control and variations.
-The spreadsheet automatically calculates for you the significance, p-value, z-value and other relevant metrics for any kind of A/B split testing (including Adwords).
-And, to add to our article on the mathematics of A/B testing and free significance calculator, this spreadsheet highlights the formulas that are used in calculating test result significance.
+The excel calculator automatically shows you the significance, p-value, z-value and other relevant metrics for any kind of A/B split testing (including Adwords).
+And, to add to our article on the mathematics of A/B testing and free A/B test statistical significance calculator, we share the A/B testing significance formula in excel for calculating test result significance.

 Click here to download the A/B testing significance calculator (excel sheet)